'AI': Ideologies of Computing

 \section{Implication for Design}

-The corporate ideology of 'AI' and 'AGI' and intensification of their production hurts students, graduates, and research.
-An implication for design is that `AI' ideology makes it nearly impossible, yet vitally important, to question the march of `AI' progress.
-Is cooking the job market for computer science graduates good for universities?
+The corporate ideology of 'AI' and 'AGI' hurts students, graduates, and research.
+An implication for design is that this ideology makes it nearly impossible, yet vitally important, to question the march of `AI' progress.
 Are LLMs `AI'?
 Is scaling LLMs and vying for AGI a good choice for society?
 Who will be served by devoting most of humanity's potential electricity production to technology that could reduce employment?
 Asking these questions is not a route to getting the next grant or the most students.

 Google Scholar finds that the most cited HCI research publishing venue is the flagship CHI Conference.
 This has been true for many years.
 We observe that at this time, among the 20 most cited CHI publications of the past 5 years, 17 are about `AI', including 10 of the top 10 \cite{scholar2025chi}.
 In 2019, addressing 2014-2019, we anecdotally recall that Google Scholar identified as 14 of the top 20 most cited CHI publications qualitative studies problematizing how people use technology, including harms as well as benefits.
 Since the harms of technology to society have only increased over this period, this does not portend well.